Warning issued after new mpox strain identified in England

 She added: “Although mpox infection is mild for many, it can be severe.
 Getting vaccinated is a proven effective way to protect yourself against severe disease, so please make sure to get the jab if you are eligible.”

-The NHS offers the mpox vaccine to those deemed a higher risk of catching the virus, such as men who have sex with other men and have multiple partners.
+The NHS offers the mpox vaccine to those deemed at higher risk of catching the virus, such as men who have sex with other men and have multiple partners.

 Clade II, by contrast, was responsible for the 2022 US outbreak, is rarely fatal, and has since lingered at relatively low levels of transmission.
 The groups are further split into A and B groups, in which A is the more acute disease.